Creates a sparse parallel matrix in

 PETSC_DETERMINEto have calculated if n is given)

-d_nz - number of nonzeros per row in DIAGONAL portion of local submatrix (same value is used for all local rows)
+d_nz - number of nonzero blocks per block row in diagonal portion of local submatrix (same for all local rows)

-o_nz - number of nonzeros per row in the OFF-DIAGONAL portion of local submatrix (same value is used for all local rows).
+o_nz - number of nonzero blocks per block row in the off-diagonal portion of local submatrix (same for all local rows).

-o_nnz - array containing the number of nonzeros in the various rows of the OFF-DIAGONAL portion of the local submatrix (possibly different for each row) or NULL, if o_nz is used to specify the nonzero structure.
-The size of this array is equal to the number of local rows, i.e ‘m’.
+o_nnz - array containing the number of nonzero blocks in the various block rows of the off-diagonal portion of the local submatrix (possibly different for each block row) or NULL.

 A - the matrix